nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

     <key>: <value>
 ```

 Using the nodeSelector is the recommended way to match pods with nodes for simple use cases in small Kubernetes clusters.
-However, this method quickly becomes inadequate to facilitate complex use-cases and larger K8s clusters.
+However, this method quickly becomes inadequate to facilitate complex use cases and larger K8s clusters.
 With Kubernetes affinity, administrators gain greater control over the pod scheduling process.

 ## What are Kubernetes affinity and anti-affinity?

-The affinity and anti-affinity features in Kubernetes provides administrators with more granular scheduling functionality.
+The affinity and anti-affinity features in Kubernetes provide administrators with more granular scheduling functionality.

 With affinity and anti-affinity, administrators can: